ivanhercaz/tower_telegram/README.md

 Error tracking and reporting to a Telegram chat (group or channel) using [Tower][tower].

-It is a work-in-progress heavily inspired in the already existing [`TowerEmail`][tower_email] structure, but using Telegram and [`telegex` Telegram bot framework][telegex]
+It is a work-in-progress heavily inspired in the already existing
+\[`TowerEmail`]\[tower\_email] structure,
+but using Telegram and [`telegex` Telegram bot framework][telegex]

 ## Requirements

 In order to use this reporter you must have a Telegram bot and provide your bot token and the chat ID (group or channel) in which you need to receive the reports.

+If you don't have or you don't know how to create a Telegram bot, first check [*How Do I Create a Bot*](https://core.telegram.org/bots#how-do-i-create-a-bot) Telegram's page.

 ## Configuration